-So without further adieu I bring to you all of the pain points on my journey from free customer experience consulting for insurers reading this).
+So without further adieu I bring to you all of the pain points on my journey from first call along with recommendations of how to fix it (yes, free customer experience consulting for insurers reading this).

 I was very tempted to include the insurer’s name in this article but I’m sure they (and my very smart audience) can work it out.

 The first few times I called it was on the back of a recent storm so understandably wait times were long.
 However, I was given no indication as to just how long or how far I had progressed in the queue.
 Unlike other companies with more progressed customer service, there was no offer of a call back either.